spockframework/spock/README.md

 Spock is supported for Java version 6, 7, and 8.
 Spock is supported for Groovy version 2.0 (Not supported for Java 8+), 2.3, 2.4

 The tests are testing spock with a specific versions (variants) of groovy.
-Default is groovy version 2.0
+Default is groovy version 2.4

-If you are using JDK 6 or JDK 7 the whole test suite should be pass:
+The groovy 2.4 variant should pass on all supported JDK versions:

 ```
 ./gradlew clean build